kashyaprathod/IRCTC/Readme.md

 # IRCTC

-The IRTC App is a comprehensive and sophisticated railway booking system meticulously built using advanced modern web technologies.
+The IRCTC App is a comprehensive and sophisticated railway booking system meticulously built using advanced modern web technologies.
 It boasts a wide range of features, including robust user authentication, efficient booking management, and train schedules.
 By leveraging the latest in both frontend and backend technologies, the app provides users with a seamless and highly satisfying experience.

 ## Features